aabbtree77/aabbtree77.github.io/about/about.md

 PostDoc Chronicles 3: Lugano, 2013-2014.
 Mapped the "Unroll the Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
 Davide Boscaini implemented the constraint gradient exactly and pushed the error rates.

-I have also applied MDS-like methods to clean [the protein data bank](https://www.rcsb.org/) (severely lacking any ground truth knowledge there, work unpublished).
-A few years later I would learn about AlphaFold which is a far more interesting and ambitious work.

 <br>

 ## [Cloud Computing (Scilab)](https://hal.archives-ouvertes.fr/hal-00723427)

 PostDoc Chronicles 2: Saint-Étienne, 2012-2013.

 Optimization of the fluid flow which was implemented before me with OpenFOAM, CATIA, STAR CCM+ and ParaView, running on the ProActive PACA Grid cloud (INRIA) via the Scilab-to-Java bridge managed by Fabien Viale.
 The optimization involved kriging and CMA-ES as the meta-optimizer of the expected multi-point improvement whose MC integration I sped up with a specialized unscented transform.
 See the [slides](https://github.com/aabbtree77/aabbtree77.github.io/blob/main/pdfs/optimization2012.pdf).

-The project was organized as a competition between French universities and their automotive industry.
-This was also a special time, as new French cloud computing networks were emerging.

 <br>